scttdavs/scttdavs.github.io/_posts/2020-05-10-becoming-a-recurser.md

 ![](/images/recurse.png)

-I recently had the priveledge to attend the Recurse Center, which if you have not heard of, you should definitely check out.
+I recently had the priveledge to attend the [Recurse Center][recurse], which if you have not heard of, you should definitely check out.
 It was a really interesting time to attend, given the current global pandemic we all are finding ourselves in now.
 The entire experience was moved online,<!--more--> and done remotely.

 While a lot of the social aspect was lost (but credit is due to the RC team, a lot was retained as well), I was still able to grow and learn about a number of things I had no idea I would tackle.
 I wanted to cover everything here, as a record of what I learned, and maybe as a starting place for when I can jump back in!